Preserving fertility before transition

 Childbirth for trans men

-Following pregnancy, transgender males may decide to engage in feeding milk to their baby through their chest, a lactation practice that is commonly referred to as chestfeeding.
-In a study by MacDonald et al (2016) of 22 transgender males who had experienced pregnancy and delivery, they found that 73 percent chose to chestfeed for some time, 18 percent chose not to chestfeed, and 1 percent of participants were either pregnant or miscarried, and therefore had not yet had the opportunity to chestfeed.lxxii Importantly, chestfeeding is an individualized decision.
-An individual may decide not to chestfeed for any personal reason, including an increased sensation of gender dysphoria.lxxiii
+Following pregnancy, transgender men may choose to feed milk to their baby through their chest, a lactation practice that is commonly referred to as chestfeeding.
+In a study by MacDonald et al (2016) of 22 transgender men who had experienced pregnancy and delivery, they found that 16 chose to chestfeed for some time, four chose not to chestfeed, and two of the participants were either currently pregnant or had miscarried, and therefore had not yet had the opportunity to chestfeed.lxx Importantly, chestfeeding is an individualized decision.
+An individual may decide not to chestfeed for any personal reason, including an increased sensation of gender dysphoria.lxx

-When considering restarting hormone therapy after delivery, it is important to know that testosterone can decrease milk production for chestfeeding.lxxiv It is also important to consider the fact that testosterone is transmitted to the infant through the milk obtained through chestfeeding.
+When considering restarting hormone therapy after delivery, one factor in the decision is that testosterone can decrease milk production for chestfeeding.lxxii It is also important to consider that testosterone is transmitted to the infant through the milk obtained through chestfeeding.
 A study by Oberhelman-Eaton et al (2021) analyzed the milk produced by a transgender man who initiated testosterone therapy while chestfeeding.
 They found that the testosterone reached a therapeutic level in his blood after two weeks, and that the concentration of testosterone in the milk increased to 35.9 ng/dl.
-The relative dose of testosterone to the infant was found to be <1 percent, and there were no adverse effects to the baby.
+The relative dose of testosterone to the infant was found to be less than 1 percent, and there were no adverse effects to the baby.
 The baby’s serum testosterone levels remained undetectable.
-Therefore, it may be possible for some individuals to restart hormone therapy even while chestfeeding.lxxv
+Therefore, it may be possible for some individuals to restart hormone therapy even while chestfeeding.lxxiii

 Support for transgender families

-One study by Carone et al (2021) studied a group of 1 436 individuals controlled for age, education, and language, and compared outcomes for those who were transgender versus cisgender.
+One study by Carone et al (2021) studied a group of 1,436 individuals controlled for age, education, and language, and compared outcomes for individuals who were transgender versus cisgender.
 Of this sample, 274 identified as transgender, and 18.8 percent of these participants were parents.
-Their encouraging findings indicated that there were no significant differences between transgender and cisgender parents in terms of mental or physical health.lxxvi
+Their encouraging findings indicated that there were no significant differences between transgender and cisgender parents in terms of mental or physical health.lxxiv

 A study by Erich et al (2008) of 91 transgender individuals found that 46.2 percent of these individuals were parents.
-The majority (88.1 percent) had come out to at least one of their children.
-Of these individuals who had children, 60.5 percent said their relationships were either good or excellent.lxxvii
+The majority (88.1 percent) had come out to at least one of their children, and 60.5 percent said their relationships were either good or excellent.lxxv

 Studies have indicated that when children are present during a parent’s transitional process, the main stressors are usually related to tension between parents, and separation or divorce that may occur as a result.
-Therefore, the stress is usually not related to the gender transition itself.lxxviii Studies also show that having a transgender parent is unlikely to impact developmental milestones for the child, and that there is no evidence to indicate that having a transgender parent impacts the child’s gender identity or sexual orientation development.lxxix
+The stress is usually not related to the gender transition itself.lxxvi

 Conclusion

-Transgender fertility research is essential in addressing the unique challenges faced by the transgender community when it comes to fertility and reproductive health.
-By identifying the specific needs of transgender individuals and developing new treatments and interventions, research can help increase access to care and improve outcomes for this population.
-While there are still many challenges to be addressed, the growing interest in transgender fertility research offers new opportunities to address the needs of the transgender community and ensure that all individuals have access to the care they need.
+Transgender fertility research is essential in addressing the unique challenges faced by the transgender community when it comes to reproductive health.
+By identifying the specific needs of transgender individuals and developing new treatments and interventions, research can help increase access to care and improve outcomes for prospective parents.
+While there are still many challenges to be addressed, the growing interest in transgender fertility research offers new opportunities to ensure that all individuals have access to the care they need.

 ii De Roo, C., et al. (2015).
 Fertility options in transgender people.
 International Review of Psychiatry, 28(1), 112-119. https://doi.org/10.3109/09540261.2015.1084275